PECE-project/drupal-pece/README.md

 ## How to Provide Feedback

-To provide feedback, please direct questions to: https://github.com/PECE-project/pece-distro/issues
+To report an issue, head on over to https://github.com/PECE-project/pece-distro/issues and create an issue there.

 ***